jsjohnst/hook.io/README.md

 # what is a web hook?

-a web hook is a action and a listener
+a web hook is an action and a listener

-## what is a web hook action?
+## what is an action?
-the action of a web hook will be the events that are triggered when your web hook is executed
+the action of a web hook will be the events that are executed when your web hook is executed

-## what is a web hook listener?
+## what is a listener?
-the listener is the the event that gets triggered causing your web hook to be executed
+the listener is the the event that gets triggered causing your web hook to executed

 # what is a hook.io "protocol"?